8 Fundamentals of Commercial Property Investing for Beginners

 • The risk tends to be a bit lower.

-• Easy to manage (generally the management fee is lower if a property manager is involved; however, most triple net leases don’t have a property manager).
+• Easy to manage (generally, the management fee is lower if a property manager is involved; however, most triple-net leases don’t have a property manager).

 This strategy is often implemented when you want to stimulate your portfolio.

-Fundamental #4: Understand Commercial Property Financing
+4. Understand Commercial Property Financing

 Interest Rates

-Interest rates for commercial properties are dependent on the current prime rate, as well as an understanding of how banks actually borrow the money needed to give you a loan with a fixed or floating interest rate.
+Interest rates for commercial properties are dependent on the current prime rate, as well as an understanding of how banks borrow the money needed to give you a loan with a fixed or floating interest rate.

 Amortization

-• Longer AM has a lower debt payment, but a higher interest rate.
+• Longer AM has a lower debt payment but a higher interest rate.

-• Shorter AM has a higher debt payment, but a lower interest rate.
+• Shorter AM has a higher debt payment but a lower interest rate.

 Length of Loan